-Benefits in kind are solely in relation to home to office travel expenses incurred in relation to their duties.
+Non-Executive Directors and independent members of the Audit and Risk Committee and Highways Committee are entitled to receive reimbursement of expenses incurred in relation to their duties.
 ORR meets the cost of the tax due on these taxable benefits.
 The only benefits in kind for Non-Executive Directors and independent Committee members are travel arrangements.
 One Non-Executive Board member had exercised an entitlement to pension benefits, but opted out of the scheme with effect from August 2019.